,

 Assessment and Ongoing Findings

 The WSIB requires a physician to approve an employee’s medical marijuana use, but this approval must also have merit.
 Before approving treatment, the WSIB requires employees to undergo a clinical medical assessment of their condition.
-The doctor performing the assessment must include measurable findings and specifics in his records, and care must continue after the initial visit.
+The doctor performing the assessment must include measurable findings and specifics in the records, and care must continue after the initial visit.

 Benefits Must Outweigh Risks